telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 If you do not apply virtual scrolling, there are several options:

 * Initialize the Grid when its element becomes visible.
 * You must manually adjust the layout of the Grid.
 Apply the code from the above example is you use an old Kendo UI version.
 You do not need to attach a window `resize` handler.
-As of Kendo UI Q3 2013 release onwards, use [`kendo.resize()`](/api/javascript/kendo#methods-resize) or the [`resize()`](/using-kendo-in-responsive-web-pages#individual-widget-resizing) method of the Grid.
+As of Kendo UI Q3 2013 release onwards, use [`kendo.resize()`](/api/javascript/kendo#methods-resize) or the [`resize()`]({% slug responsivewebdesign_integration_kendoui %}#individual-widget-resizing) method of the Grid.
 * Instead of setting an overall height for the Grid in its configuration, define the height for the scrollable data area only.
-In this case no height calculations will be made:
+In this case no height calculations are made.

+###### Example

         #GridID .k-grid-content
         {
             height: 270px;
         }

-If you use virtual scrolling and the Grid is initialized while hidden, you must refetch its dataSource when the widget becomes visible.
-This will also readjust the height of the scrollable data area and no other coding will be required.
+If you use virtual scrolling and the Grid is initialized while hidden, you must re-fetch its dataSource when the widget becomes visible.
+This also readjusts the height of the scrollable data area and no other coding is required.

+###### Example

     $("#GridID").data("kendoGrid").dataSource.fetch();